-There are two bolts on the bottom the Cypress 6 which control its width, both set with an allen wrench, which you are unlikely to carry with you on your hike.
-Once set and tightened however, the width of the crampons doesn’t loosen.
-Still, I wish Hillsound would change this system (which is also used for length adjustment on the Hillsound Pro Crampon,) so you could adjust the width by hand without a tool.
+There are two bolts on the bottom of the Cypress 6 which control its width, both set with an Allen wrench, which you are unlikely to carry with you on your hike.
+Once set and tightened, however, the width of the crampons doesn’t loosen.
+Still, I wish Hillsound would change this system so you could adjust the width by hand without a tool.

 What’s it like to walk with the Cypress 6 Crampon, you wonder?
 While they’re very comfortable to wear, you have to maintain more of a strolling gait with an upright posture, rather than attacking the snow with the front of your feet.
 While you get the hang of it pretty quickly, forget about trying to walk up an icy incline because it’s difficult to thrust forward from your in-step, like you would if you were wearing a 10 or 12 point crampon with front points.

 On the flip side, if the toe bindings on 10 or 12 point crampon painfully crush your toes or the extra friction causes toe blisters, then the Hillsound Cypress 6 Crampon is a godsend because the front binding doesn’t compress the front of your boots.